GoogleCloudPlatform/puppet-google-compute/README.md

 * `creation_timestamp`: Output only.
   Creation timestamp in RFC3339 text format.

-* `deprecated_deleted`: Output only.
+* `deprecated`: Output only.
+  The deprecation state of this resource.

+##### deprecated/deleted
   An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to DELETED.

+##### deprecated/deprecated
-* `deprecated_deprecated`: Output only.
+Output only.
 An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to DEPRECATED.

+##### deprecated/obsolete
-* `deprecated_obsolete`: Output only.
+Output only.
 An optional RFC3339 timestamp on or after which the deprecation state of this resource will be changed to OBSOLETE.

+##### deprecated/replacement
-* `deprecated_replacement`: Output only.
+Output only.
 The URL of the suggested replacement for a deprecated resource.
 The suggested replacement resource must be the same kind of resource as the deprecated resource.

+##### deprecated/state
-* `deprecated_state`: Output only.
+Output only.
 The deprecation state of this resource.
 This can be DEPRECATED, OBSOLETE, or DELETED.
 Operations which create a new resource using a DEPRECATED resource will return successfully, but with a warning indicating the deprecated resource and recommending its replacement.